therenegar/launch/README.md

 e.g. `!CAL C:\DOCS\HOLIDAYS.ICS C:\DOCS\BDAYS.ICS`

 <img width="360" height="300" alt="Calendar" src="https://github.com/user-attachments/assets/9db4cf53-9938-4e35-8381-a7e1633a2cfa" />

+Days with events (from an .ICS file) will be indicated with a diamond.
+Clicking or selecting the diamond will show the Day view with an agenda list of the events.

 <img width="360" height="300" alt="Calendar - Day View" src="https://github.com/user-attachments/assets/d1dbe2c3-6d0a-48fd-9887-b3d2ed2f7f28" />

 <a id="!calc"></a>